Kobazaaa/Pompeii/README.md

 The static Timer class allows you to easily benchmark operations and see how long they take.
 This can help finding potentional bottlenecks in the program.

+#### Resource Fetching

+Resources like models and textures are being fetched from another repo: Link to repository: [GitHub Repo](https://github.com/Kobazaaa/PompeiiResources.git)

 ---

 ## 🎮 Controls